syncfusion-content/blazor-docs/blazor/scheduler/editor-template.md

 }
 ```

-In case, if you need to prevent only specific popups on Scheduler, then you can check the condition based on the popup type.
+In case, in order to prevent only specific popups on Scheduler, check the condition based on the popup type.
 The types of the popup that can be checked within the `OnPopupOpen` event are as follows.

 | Type | Description |
 |------|-------------|